w3c/csswg-drafts/README.md

 ## FAQ
 **Q. I’m not sure how the spatial (directional) navigation behavior work.**
 - You can see the video that shows the Snav behavior in the YouTube page ([link](https://www.youtube.com/watch?v=TzDtcX9urUg)).
 - You can see the brief description for the Snav in Wikipedia ([link](https://en.wikipedia.org/wiki/Spatial_navigation)).
 - In several references below, you can get the help to understand the Snav operations well.

 **Q. Isn’t it enough just using the relevant Web frameworks?**
 - Severel Web frameworks and extensions for the Snav have been provided so far due to no support from web engines.
 For examples, [js-spatial-navigation](https://github.com/luke-chang/js-spatial-navigation) made by Mozilla seems one of the frameworks and the quality would be good to support the features of Snav.
 [Spotlight library](https://github.com/enyojs/spotlight) made by LGE is also an instance of the frameworks for the Snav, even though it was deprecated now.
 However, the support of Snav from Web frameworks has some limits as follows:
   - difficult to align native scroll behavior when moving the focus to an element out of view
   - difficult to align native focus method for a11y support
   - performance degradation due to the expensive cost of DOM Access
   - inconsistency of user experience (various sort of frameworks)
   - impossible to control isolated frames like iframe and shadow DOM

 **Q. The Snav seems not the general feature esp. in mobile with no physical key-based interface.**
 - Honestly, the mobile has been a first citizen of Snav about 10 years old.
 Before touch-based interface, the majority of interface for mobile was key-based methods.
 We're familiar with kind of mobile phone named a feature phone.
 In the future, the input methods for smart devices will be changed to something like voice command, hand gesture, and eyes direction, but the key-based interfaces will never disappear, even though it'll be used as a secondary method.
 It would be the most intuitive method with a strong feedback after pushing a key, while we couldn't imagine a touch-based keyboard without any physical keys.

 **Q. Put any question on [issues](https://github.com/lgeweb/spatial-navigation/issues) of this repository :D**
-  - Everything for Snav is welcome
+- Everything for Snav is welcome!

 ## Reference
 - JavaScript Spatial Navigation (Mozilla)